Not everyone will live to the same age and not everyone will enjoy equally good health throughout their life.

 Health inequalities are most significant between the richest and poorest in society and the parts of Scotland (and the UK) in which these people live.

-For example, males living in the affluent (rich) Glasgow suburb of Lenzie can expect to live to the age of 82.
-Males in the city's Calton area (eight miles from Lenzie) have a life expectancy as low as 54.
+For example, males living in the affluent (rich) Glasgow suburb of Pollokshields West can expect to live to the age of 83.
+Males in the city's Greater Govan area have a life expectancy as low as 65.

 Significant health inequalities also exist between men and women as well as between people from ethnic minority backgrounds and the population as a whole.

 Evidence from a range of reports shows that, on average, women live at least five years longer than men.
 For almost all causes of death the statistics are worse for men than women.